 In 2018 this project was part of the YOU NEVER KNOW HOW YOU LOOK THROUGH OTHER PEOPLE’S EYES exhibition at the Institute of Contemporary Art in Portland, Maine.

 At the onset of 2536 CE, the search for the Antarctic Collective’s missing defense ship Golden Pear had intensified.
-The High Council initiated an emergency investigation into the Pear’s disappearance after the Antarctic Collective Navy lost all contact with one of its most advanced ships on December 12th, 2535 CE, near Bouvet Island.
+The High Council initiated an emergency investigation into the Pear’s disappearance after the Navy lost contact with one of its most advanced ships on December 12th, 2535 CE, near Bouvet Island.
 The bitter partisan disagreements over where and how to focus their search efforts sparked a political firestorm within the Council.
-This lack of unity led to many false leads and misleading assumptions about the Pear’s fate, stoking public anxiety over the countries’ security.
+This lack of unity led to slow action, many false leads, and misleading assumptions about the Pear’s fate, stoking public anxiety over the countries’ security.

 To continue reading, click here.